PyramidSystemsInc/ADS-Dev/README.md

 You can view the prototype at http://psiopenfda.herokuapp.com

 ## License
-ADS-Dev is licensed under the MIT license.
+ADS-Dev is licensed under the MIT license!